Monte Isola

 Where to stay

 Staying overnight on the island changes the trip entirely: the day-trippers from Brescia and Bergamo leave on the last ferry, and the island returns to its own rhythm.
-Options are small and family-run. **La Foresta** in Peschiera Maraglio combines accommodation with one of the better kitchens on the island and a private mooring dock — it has been operating for decades. **Castello Oldofredi** in Siviano offers a small number of rooms within a restored medieval fortress with garden access.
+Options are small and family-run. **La Foresta** in Peschiera Maraglio combines accommodation with one of the better kitchens on the island and a private mooring dock; it has been operating for decades. **Castello Oldofredi** in Siviano offers a small number of rooms within a restored medieval fortress with garden access.
 Several family-run B&Bs and agriturismo properties operate across the hamlets; Agriturismo Forest B&B (to verify current operation) is noted for views over the lake and the Torbiere del Sebino nature reserve on the mainland.
 The official tourism site at visitmonteisola.it keeps a current accommodation list.
-Booking well ahead is essential for weekends in June, September and October; midweek stays in May or early October are the least pressured.
+Reserve well ahead for weekends in June, September and October; midweek stays in May or early October are the least pressured.

 What to eat

 The lake kitchen here is distinct from the restaurant food of Brescia or Milan.
-The central dish is the **sardina di Monte Isola** — in practice, dried and salted agone (a freshwater fish native to Lake Iseo), a Slow Food Presidium product that has been cured on the island for centuries.
+The central dish is the **sardina di Monte Isola**: in practice, dried and salted agone (a freshwater fish native to Lake Iseo), a Slow Food Presidium product that has been cured on the island for centuries.
 It is eaten on its own, in pasta, or with polenta.
-Fresh-caught perch, whitefish and tench appear on most menus; look for carpione (fish marinated in vinegar and herbs, a preservation technique with medieval roots). **Ristorante La Foresta** in Peschiera Maraglio is the long-standing reference point for lake fish — its lakefront terrace is worth the wait. **Ristorante Locanda al Lago**, run by the Soardi family since 1948, specialises in the same tradition.
+Fresh-caught perch, whitefish and tench appear on most menus; look for carpione (fish marinated in vinegar and herbs, a preservation technique with medieval roots). **Ristorante La Foresta** in Peschiera Maraglio is the long-standing reference point for lake fish, and its lakefront terrace is worth the wait. **Ristorante Locanda al Lago**, run by the Soardi family since 1948, specialises in the same tradition.
 The island produces some olive oil; the local wine pairing is Franciacorta, the sparkling wine made from vineyards on the lake's western shore.

 What to do